dunconio/dwm-dunc/README.md

 ### Key Changes from stock dwm:
 * The core Rule array is replaced by run-time rule processing logic, reading from a json file;
 * Global settings and per-monitor/tag parameters can be read from a second json file;
+* Reworked the bar to enable a custom bar layout, and adjustable title text alignment;

 ### Baked-in Patches
 The following functionality is based on specific named patches: